Maximo Application Suite CLI Ansible CLI

 You can either monitor the install in the OpenShift Console or go get lunch, the install will take approximately 2-3 hours depending on network conditions.

-Once the installation has completed you will be able to log into Maximo Application Suite & Maximo Manage using any user from the original EAM, for convenience the installer adds a link to the Maximo Application Suite Administrator Dashboard to the OpenShift Console's Application Menu, and we can log into MAS using the superuser username and password supplied during install:
+Once the installation has completed you will be able to log into Maximo Application Suite & Maximo Manage using any user from the original EAM.
+For convenience the installer adds a link to the Maximo Application Suite Administrator Dashboard to the OpenShift Console's Application Menu, and we can log into MAS using the superuser username and password supplied during install: